Universal Planckian relaxation in the strange metal state of the cuprates: Effect of interlayer hopping on the Van Hove singularity

-{\bf Effect of interlayer hopping on \(\gamma\) in the vicinity of the Van Hove singularity in Fig.~\ref{tailleferplot}c}.
-At temperatures below \(\sim 2~K\), \(\gamma\) in Fig.~\ref{tailleferplot}c becomes sensitive to the interlayer hopping.
-Whereas Ref.~\onlinecite{horio2018} finds \(t_z/t = 0.07\), Ref.~\onlinecite{zhong2022} finds \(t_z/t = 0.03\).
+At temperatures below $\sim~$2~K, \(\gamma\) in Fig.~\ref{tailleferplot}(d) becomes sensitive to the interlayer hopping.
+Whereas Ref.~\cite{horio2018} finds \(t_z/t = 0.07\), Ref.~\cite{zhong2022} finds \(t_z/t = 0.03\).
 The measurements of \(\gamma\) close to \(p = 0.23\) were performed under strong magnetic fields~\cite{michon2019}.
 It has been argued that orbital-averaging leads to a suppression of the interlayer hopping~\cite{musser2022}, which could cause the effective ratio \(t_z/t\) to drop to a significantly smaller value.
-For \(t_z/t = 0\), the logarithmic divergence in Fig.~\ref{tailleferplot}c continues down to \(T = 0\).
+For \(t_z/t = 0\), the logarithmic divergence in Fig.~\ref{tailleferplot}(d) continues down to \(T = 0\).

-Scattering from defects introduces a residual scattering rate at \(T = 0\), which can also cause \(\gamma\) to saturate.
+Impurity scattering introduces a residual scattering rate at \(T = 0\), which can also cause \(\gamma\) to saturate~\cite{michon2019}.
 Angle-dependent magnetoresistance measurements have found the residual scattering rate to be momentum-dependent~\cite{grissonnanche2021}.
 However, since the Fermi velocity vanishes along all momentum directions at the point of the Fermi surface where the Van Hove singularity occurs, angle-dependent magnetoresistance measurements are unable to constrain a value for this scattering rate at this point on the Fermi surface~\cite{grissonnanche2021}.
 In order for the mean free path to remain non-vanishing at this point, \(\tau^{-1}\) must vanish at this point.

-{\bf The specific heat of Tl2201}.
-Specific heat measurements have been performed on Tl$_2$Ba$_2$CuO$_6$ (Tl2201)~\cite{wade1994} over a much narrower range of hole dopings than LSCO (see Fig.~\ref{dHvAplot}).
-Here, we have used values of the doping-dependent band mass \(m\) in Ref.~\onlinecite{rourke2010} to simulate a curve of \(\gamma\) versus \(p\).
-We first estimate \(m^\ast\) using \(m^\ast/m = 1.03/p\) (i.e., using the same dependence on \(p\) as obtained in Fig.~\ref{tallonplot}d).
-Next, we calculate \(\gamma\) using \(\gamma = m^\ast (\pi k_{\rm B}^2 N_{\rm A} a^2/3 \hbar^2)\approx m^\ast/m_{\rm e}\times 1.4~\text{J mol}^{-1}\text{K}^{-2}\)~\cite{rourke2010}.
-Owing to the combined effect of the \(1/p\) scaling of \(m^\ast\) and the occurrence of the Van Hove singularity at much higher dopings in Tl2201~\cite{plate2005} than LSCO, the simulated \(\gamma\) is weakly dependent on \(p\) over the range in \(p\) where specific heat measurements have been made.

-It should be noted that the phonon contribution used for extracting \(\gamma\) in Tl2201 was estimated from a non-superconducting composition at higher hole dopings rather than by performing additional measurements on samples in which Cu was substituted with Zn.
-This causes the doping dependence of the extracted \(\gamma\) curves in Tl2201 to be reliable only at the high and low temperature limits~\cite{wade1994}.
-It is for this reason that the normal state values of \(\gamma\) plotted in Fig.~\ref{dHvAplot}a are for \(T =\)~200~K.